SRDdev/ScriptForge/README.md

 </a>

 ScriptGPT is a GPT model built to generate amazing Youtube/Podcast/Film Scripts.
 ScriptGPT is a PyTorch implementation of the GPT (Generative Pre-trained Transformer) language model.
-The current version is a smaller version based on only single podcast episode.

 ## 🧠 Introduction to GPT
 GPT (Generative Pre-trained Transformer) is a language model developed by OpenAI.
 It is based on the transformer architecture, which was introduced in the paper "Attention is All You Need" by Google researchers.
 The key idea behind GPT is to pre-train a deep neural network on a large dataset, and then fine-tune it on a specific task, such as language translation or question answering.